Latest News

 2010

-We partner with The United Nations Conference on Trade and Development on a sustainable fashion show, seminar and exhibition at Geneva’s Palais de Nations.
+We partner with the United Nations Conference on Trade and Development on a sustainable fashion show, seminar, and exhibition at Geneva’s Palais de Nations.

 Pioneers including EDUN and Lie Sang Bong join our runway and we entice high profile speakers from Gucci and Made-By.
 An exhibition trail ensues, taking in Milan and Singapore.